glb96/Alpaga/docs/_sources/analysis_SHS.rst.txt

 (GLB : ref papier/ thèse, nos theses ?  )

 To compute uncertainties for Zeta and D, we first propagate the uncertainties from the Gaussian fit : for that we use « weight » in the Ishs fit procedure (fonction python).
-From this fitting procedure, standard deviations on a, b ,c  are obtained as the diagonal of the covariance matrix (GLB :ref : Leo, W. R. (1994).
-Techniques for Nuclear and Particle Physics Experiments.
-A How-to
+From this fitting procedure, standard deviations on a, b ,c  are obtained as the diagonal of the covariance matrix :cite:p:`leo1994techniques`:
-Approach.
-Springer Berlin, Heidelberg.):

 .. math::